terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

-Data from BLE devices is collected by the [BleGateway](https://github.com/lab11/gateway/tree/master/software/ble-gateway) core application which runs on the BBB by default.
+Data from BLE devices is collected by the [BleGateway](https://github.com/lab11/gateway/tree/master/software/ble-gateway) core application which runs on the SwarmGateway by default.
 Devices which support this gateway point the gateway to a device-specific "parser" JavaScript function that converts their BLE advertisements to key,value JavaScript objects.
 Those objects are then